-Gennadiy Golovkin expressed his desire to World Boxing News more than once about facing Floyd Mayweather in a super-fight.
+Previously, GGG expressed his desire to World Boxing News to face Mayweather in a super-fight.

-Golovkin is preparing for another super-fight against Canelo in 2022.
-However, he never managed to land the fight he wanted against the elusive Mayweather.
+Golovkin did get his trilogy against Canelo in 2022.
+However, he never managed to land the fight he wanted against the elusive Mayweather or Manny Pacquaio.

-When GGG was bulldozing every opponent on his way to a middleweight record of title defenses, WBN was in regular contact with his team.
+When he was bulldozing every opponent on his way to a middleweight record of title defenses, WBN was in regular contact with Team Golovkin.

 The four-time WBN Fighter of the Year used the WBN platform in his bid to get a message to Mayweather on many occasions.